 - If you are taking heroin - you take the first dose of buprenorphine at least eight hours after taking your last dose of heroin.

 - If you are taking methadone - you take the first dose of buprenorphine between 24 and 36 hours after your last dose of methadone.

 The reason for these timings is because, for buprenorphine to work well, you need to take it when your body has low levels of heroin or methadone.
 So, the aim is to take the first dose only when you feel some withdrawal symptoms starting.
 This tends to be about eight hours after the last dose of heroin and longer after the last dose of methadone.
 If you take buprenorphine sooner, it can actually cause withdrawal symptoms suddenly to develop.

 The initial dose will usually need to be increased.
 You will usually be given a higher dose on the second and third days, by which time you should not be feeling any withdrawal symptoms.
 It is very important that you do not take any heroin or methadone during this time, as this will cause you to feel ill - as though you are withdrawing.
 Your dose may need to be increased again to prevent symptoms of craving but most people feel they have the correct dose within the first week.

 Maintenance and coming off ('detox')

 Once established on a regular dose, most people stay on buprenorphine for a long period of time or even long-term.
 This is called maintenance and helps you to keep off street drugs.
 Some people gradually reduce the dose and come off it.
 This is called detoxification, or 'detox'.
-However, it usually takes several months, and sometimes years, before most people are ready to consider 'detox'.
-It is often safer to stay on buprenorphine then to 'detox' before you are ready.
+However, it usually takes several months and sometimes years, before most people are ready to consider 'detox'.
+It is often safer to stay on buprenorphine than to 'detox' before you are ready.